Parental leave

 Benefits

-Once your 12 weeks of FMLA is exhausted, if you are absent from work for a full calendar month, you must remain in pay status for at least eight hours that month in order for the University to continue paying its portion of your health insurance.
+You will still be responsible for any portion of your health benefits that you normally pay.
+If you are absent from work for a full calendar month and your leave is no longer covered by FMLA or PFML, you must remain in pay status for at least eight hours that month for the University to continue paying its portion of your health insurance.

 To remain in pay status, you must do one of the following:

-- Work at least eight hours
+• Work at least eight hours

 If you are absent an entire calendar month without being in pay status, you will need to self-pay (in other words, pay both your and the University’s portion) to keep your health insurance coverage.